jmular/palmer_penguins/README.md

-# palmer_penguins
+# r_walkthroughs_and_tutorials

-This repository includes tutorials and sample questions I made to help others in my lab with learning general R principles and code as it pertains to the ggplot package.
+This repository includes tutorials and sample questions I made to help others in my lab with learning general R principles and code they may encounter

 Information the ggplot walkthrough discusses:
   - Setting up your environment by installing and loading packages (both from CRAN and from .csv example